Function

 Main Activities

-• Prepare plan for community engagement for Phase 3, in line with Good Participatory Practice guidelines
+• Finalise plan for community engagement for Phase 3, in line with Good Participatory Practice guidelines

 • Complete operations and conduct Phase 3